kitttn/temptest/Debugging.md

 [nop-loop.bin](https://github.com/projectara/Firmware-wiki/raw/master/nop-loop.bin) is a known-good firmware image you can [[write to flash|Flashing-images]] in order to get JTAG debug working.

+**Don't try to flash nop-loop.bin to the SVC.
+It's for bridge ASICs only.**

 ###How To Use Multiple J-Link Dongles

 If you're using multiple J-Link JTAG dongles (e.g. to debug two bridges at once, or a bridge and the SVC), you'll need to identify each by their serial number.
 The serial number of the J-Link Pro is on a label on the bottom.
 Copy the numeric value following "S/N:".
 We'll refer to this value as **$JLINK_SN** in the steps below.